 Click the image below to download a PDF version of the graphic.

 THE LINCHPIN FOR SOLVING BEND'S SEWER PROBLEMS

 The City of Bend protects drinking water sources, public health, and the environment by conveying and treating wastewater from throughout the City.
 The SEI improved capacity for the southwest, southeast, northeast, and central areas in Bend.
 This project is noted by the Sewer Infrastructure Advisory Group (SIAG) as “the linchpin for solving Bend’s sewer problems” and has been approved by City Council.

 This project is funded by the Clean Water State Revolving Fund (CWSRF).

-- Increases existing collection system capacity by routing flow away from the downtown core area.
+- Increase existing collection system capacity by routing flow away from the downtown core area

-- Provides the opportunity to decommission several sewer pump stations.
+- Provide the opportunity to decommission several sewer pump stations

-- Provides the availability of gravity sewer service to hundreds of homes that are currently on septic systems.
+- Provide the availability of gravity sewer service to hundreds of homes that are currently on septic systems

 Primary contact will be through DOWL, a local engineering and construction management firm.
-The City has contracted with Dowl to provide construction management and public outreach services for the SEI construction projects.
+The City contracted with DOWL to provide construction management and public outreach services for the SEI construction projects.